 - 1. The development granted Planning Consent shall be undertaken and completed in accordance with the stamped plans and documentation, except where varied by conditions below. - 2.
 The western access/egress point on Penna Avenue shall be designed to physically prevent delivery vehicles from being able to turn left onto Penna Avenue, to the reasonable satisfaction of the Assessment Manager. - 3.
 All plants within the proposed landscaped areas shall be nurtured and maintained in good health and condition at all times with any diseased or dying plants being replaced, to the reasonable satisfaction of the Council or its delegate. - 4.
 All trees nominated on the approved landscaping plan shall have a minimum planting height of 3.0 metres. - 5.
 All plants shall be watered through the installation of a suitable irrigation system which shall be maintained to the reasonable satisfaction of the Council or its delegate. - 6.
 Driveways, car parking spaces, manoeuvring areas and landscaping areas shall not be used for the storage or display of any goods, materials or waste at any time. - 7.
-All refuse and stored materials shall be screened from public view to the reasonable satisfaction of the Council or its delegate. - 8.
-All car parking shall be designed in accordance with Australian/New Zealand Standard AS/NZS 2890.1.2004 Parking Facilities-Off Street car parking and AS/NZS 2890.6.2009 Parking facilities Off Street parking for people with disabilities, and the facilities for commercial vehicles shall conform to the Australian Standard AS 2890.2-2002 Parking facilities Off street commercial vehicle facilities. - 9.
-The Applicant shall be responsible for all costs associated with the removal/pruning/relocation of street trees affected by the proposed development.
-The costs associated with these works are required to be paid to the Council prior to the granting of Development Approval.
+All refuse and stored materials shall be screened from public view to the reasonable satisfaction of the Council or its delegate. - All car parking shall be designed in accordance with Australian/New Zealand Standard AS/NZS 2890.1.2004 Parking Facilities-Off Street car parking and AS/NZS 2890.6.2009 Parking facilities - Off Street parking for people with disabilities, and the facilities for commercial vehicles shall conform to the Australian Standard AS 2890.2-2002 Parking facilities - Off street commercial vehicle facilities.